[ Tales | Map | Races | Nations | Calendar | Cosmology | Pantheon ]

 Aeva (The First Breath): A creator figure associated with the moment the elements separated from one another — revered across all four subtypes in different forms.

-Solveig (The Ember Keeper): Fire aelf patron of craft, memory, and the hearthfire that outlasts the night.
+Solveig (The Ember Keeper): Patron of the Pyraeth — keeper of craft, memory, and the hearthfire that outlasts the night.

-Moruen (The Deep Current): Water aelf spirit of the undertow — neither malevolent nor benevolent, simply the force that takes things where they need to go.
+Moruen (The Deep Current): Spirit of the Mareveth — the undertow that is neither malevolent nor benevolent, simply the force that takes things where they need to go.

-Caelith (The Hollow Wind): Air aelf figure associated with prophecy, loss, and the spaces between things.
+Caelith (The Hollow Wind): Figure of the Caelindri, associated with prophecy, loss, and the spaces between things.

-Durath (The Old Weight): Earth aelf ancestor-god of endurance, burial, and the slow patience of stone.
+Durath (The Old Weight): Ancestor-god of the Terraeth — the slow patience of stone, endurance, and burial.

-Ceremonies and Craft: Aelvani mark the turning of seasons, the coming of age of young Aelves, and the deaths of elders with ceremonies tied to their element — fire-lighting, tide-watching, high-wind vigils, and stone-setting rites respectively.
+Ceremonies and Craft: Aelvani mark the turning of seasons, the coming of age of young Aelves, and the deaths of elders with ceremonies tied to their element — fire-lighting among the Pyraeth, tide-watching among the Mareveth, high-wind vigils among the Caelindri, and stone-setting rites among the Terraeth.
 These events are not performed for outsiders.

 Relations with Other Races: